Skip to Main Content

 Another popular venue that fills up fast is the Fisherman Island tour.
 (Vehicular access, with special permission, is off the Chesapeake Bay Bridge Tunnel).
 With the Chesapeake Bay, our nation’s largest estuary, on the west and the Atlantic Ocean flanking east, this accreting barrier island affords a staging spot for migratory birds.
 In winter, one might see northern harriers combing the marsh and Forster’s terns and snow geese flying over whitecaps.

 In January 2025, WWF will celebrate its 15th anniversary.
 It aims to be equally—if not more—exhilarating than past years.
 There will be more family-oriented and children’s programs as well as walk-up registration for many events.
 There is a reasonable cost for field trips and some workshops.
-Registration for the 2025 WWF begins on November 25.
+Registration for the 2025 WWF began on November 15.
 Find a full schedule and registration links at the Winter Wildlife Festival website.

 *The following organizations also are part of the planning committee and provide staff and locations for festival trips: Virginia Aquarium & Marine Science Center, Virginia Beach Public Library, Virginia State Parks, Back Bay National Wildlife Refuge, Lynnhaven River NOW, and the Virginia Beach Chapter of the Audubon Society.